cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

 {{% /gsNote %}}

-## Setup an instance of a Cloudify Manager image
+## Setup an Instance of a Cloudify Manager Image

 1. Go to the [Cloudify download page](http://cloudify.co/download/) and select the Cloudify Enterprise or Community image for your platform.
 1. Start the image in your platform: